National Baklava Day

 - Sütlü Nuriye

-As we said, the above list is only a small partial list of many of the sweet desserts that are out there nowadays.
-We bet that if you take a few moments to look around your local grocery store or on the Internet that you’d find some very interesting baklava varieties that are perfect for this holiday.
+As we said, the above list is only a small partial list of the many sweet desserts that are out there nowadays.
+We bet that if you take a few moments to look around your local grocery store or on the Internet, you’ll find some very interesting baklava varieties that are perfect for this holiday.

 Observing National Baklava Day